 Coronary Heart Disease Women and Heart Disease

 Coronary heart disease is the leading cause of death for women.
-About 80% of women ages 40 to 60 have one or more risk factors for coronary heart disease.
-Having multiple risk factors significantly increases a woman’s chance of developing coronary heart disease.
+Two out of three women have one or more risk factors for coronary heart disease, and this increases with age.
+Having multiple risk factors greatly increases a person’s chance of developing coronary heart disease.

 Why does coronary heart disease affect women differently?